-The author receives 20 points for a publication in European Judiciary Review (according to the Annex to the Communication of the Minister of Education and Science of 9 February 2021, as amended by the Communication of 18 February 2021, regarding the list of academic journals and reviewed materials from international conferences, issued on the basis of Article 267(3) of the Act on Higher Education and Science of 20 July 2018, Polish Journal of Laws [Dziennik Ustaw], consolidated text: 2021, item 478, as amended).
+The author receives 40 points for a publication in European Judiciary Review (according to the Annex to the Communication of the Minister of Education and Science of 1 December 2021, regarding the list of academic journals and reviewed materials from international conferences, issued on the basis of Article 267(3) of the Act on Higher Education and Science of 20 July 2018, Polish Journal of Laws [Dziennik Ustaw], consolidated text: 2021, item 478, as amended).

 The journal is included in the international European Reference Index for the Humanities and Social Sciences (ERIH+) database.The Review covers issues of constitutional, procedural, and substantive (mainly economic) EU law.
 The Editorial Board's intention is to publish on topics relating to new or proposed EU legal acts, as well as important or difficult problems of the current application of the law at EU level or in the Member States.

 A significant part of the Review is devoted to the case law of the Court of Justice of the EU, which is analysed in commentaries, longer papers, and case law reviews.

 Particularly interesting or controversial questions are discussed by two or more authors in articles or comments presented side by side, which allows the possibility to confront opposing views.